 It involved multiple layers of paint, with wet and dry sanding methods in-between coats, then it involved the same process with no less than 10 layers of clear lacquer.
 In the end I got the desired result and all it took was patience and a bit of internet research to find the right tools and techniques.

-Other side projects I've done include building a funky bookshelf out of wooden apple crates, building a subwoofer enclosure to fit a Toyota Supra boot perfectly, developing my own home-made recipes for shaving oils and also home-made nut milks as an alternative to dairy.
+Other side projects I’ve done include building a funky bookshelf out of wooden apple crates, i was reading this building a subwoofer enclosure to fit a Toyota Supra boot perfectly, developing my own home-made recipes for shaving oils and also home-made nut milks as an alternative to dairy.

 Not only are they fun but you can learn a lot from developing other skills in your life.